 Welcome to my website.

+Capturing that key moment in time requires quick thinking and being resady to respond to your surroundings.
 Henri Cartier-Bresson’s photography often centred on the “decisive moment” and the relationship between your eye, heart and head when taking a picture.
-My photographs mostly move between three intentions: to capture a moment, tell a story and explore aesthetic beauty.
+My photographs mostly move between the three intentions: to capture a moment, tell a story and explore aesthetic beauty.

 Mark Godfrey, photographed by Rankin

-I’m drawn to vibrant colours, shifting light and the drama of shadows, and I try to take pictures that capture the immediacy of life on the street and the quiet poetry of reflective landscapes.
+I’m drawn to vibrant colours, shifting light and the drama of shadows, and take pictures that capture the immediacy of life on the street and the quiet poetry of reflective landscapes.

 William Klein said “I photograph what I see in front of me, I move in closer to see better, and use a wide-angle lens to get as much in the frame as possible”.
 In trying to ‘feel the scene’ you have to get close and personal, and Klein said you need to be “an intimate participant in the picture”.
 I want to get closer to the picture and immerse myself in scenes to create photographs full of atmosphere and alive with detail.
 I’m always looking for light and shadows and for backgrounds that either connect or contrast with the subject.